 All dogs will benefit from plant matter and bioactive compounds, especially those eating kibble and tinned meats.
-Ultra-processed foods lead to oxidative stress and free radicals build-up in the body.
+Ultra-processed foods lead to oxidative stress and free radical build-up in the body.
 This may then lead to various diseases such as cardiovascular issues (2).

 Many humans are “too busy” and do not have the time to prepare and cook wholesome foods like the health care professionals would like us to do.
 Many rely on frozen foods, microwave meals, and general junk food reducing even table scraps to be of poor quality full of additives and preservatives.

 The pharmaceutical industry has made convenient synthetic supplements to help humans get the recommended daily allowance of various nutrients, even fortifying our breakfast cereals with them (4).
 Fortified smoothies, shakes, and supplements are an ever-growing industry due to their convenience.

 This convenience plays a significant role in the processing and formulation of pet foods.
 The pharmaceutical industry has partnered with the pet food industry to create convenient and time-effective “complete and balanced” pet foods based on the guidelines set by governing bodies as FEDIAF.
 They have adopted the NRC’s Nutrient Requirements of Dogs and Cats 2006.
 These are perfect for owners who are on the go and don’t have time to ensure their pets have all their nutritional needs catered to.